AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 of the nuclear network given the state at the time the timestep limiter is being calculated.
 (We use a small number floor to prevent division by zero.)
-To prevent the timestep from being dominated by trace species, there is an additional option which is the mass fraction threshold below which a species will not be considered in the timestep constraint. and are set to a large number by default, effectively disabling them.
+To prevent the timestep from being dominated by trace species, there is an additional option castro.dtnuc_X_threshold which is the mass fraction threshold below which a species will not be considered in the timestep constraint. and are set to a large number by default, effectively disabling them.
 Typical choices